-For example, last year, I undertook a financial efficiency review for a lot of trusts across East Anglia.
+For example, previously I have undertaken a financial efficiency review for trusts across East Anglia.
 One of the things that came out of this was whether schools were making the best use of the facilities they had at their disposal.
-So if your school is at 80 per cent capacity in terms of student numbers, what are you doing with the other 20 per cent?
+So, if your school is at 80 per cent capacity in terms of student numbers, what are you doing with the other 20 per cent?
 Are they just dormant rooms, are they there for interventions, or are you hiring them out to generate revenue?

 That sort of information is not immediately apparent when you’re looking at the financial benchmarking website.
 Still, if you did have more information about the age, condition and usage of the school site (which is all obtainable through the land and buildings survey), it could help to explain why a school with 80 per cent capacity is operating more or less efficiently than a school ten miles down the road which is at 94 per cent capacity.

 Likewise, if you have census data, you can potentially isolate where student number utilisation is at its most efficient, which might also help to understand where there is a capacity for improvement.

 Having access to all of this information in one place could help trust boards identify strategies to make their organisation as viable as possible – should they push to recruit more students, or look to reduce their costs?
 Where should the leadership team be expending their energy?